abelgonzalez/COMPort/README.md

 Note: You may have a different COM number if your PC has other components.

 - Install [COM Port Data Emulator](https://www.aggsoft.com/com-port-emulator/download.htm).
-This one generates the traffic needed for the COM port using data from a .bin file.
+This one generates the traffic needed for the COM port using data from a .bin file, located in input project folder.
 In the end, check that all parameters in the Device menu are like the image below:
 <h1 align="center">
   <img